learn-co-curriculum/phase-4-rails-resources-index-show/README.md

 use a built-in tool, `resources`, as an easier way to set up routes that follow **REST conventions**.

+## Check For Understanding

+Before you move on, make sure you can answer the following questions:

+1. Tools like `resources` are examples of Rails' use of the **convention over configuration** paradigm.
+What are the advantages of this approach?
+2. Why is it a good idea to limit the routes you create to ones that your API will actually use?

 ## Resources

 - [Rails Resource Routing](https://guides.rubyonrails.org/routing.html#resource-routing-the-rails-default)